dotnet/docs-maui/docs/user-interface/menubar.md

 ---
-title: "Menu bars in .NET MAUI desktop apps"
+title: "Display a menu bars in a .NET MAUI desktop app"
 description: "Learn how to add a .NET MAUI menu bar at the top of a desktop app." ms.date: 04/11/2022
 ---

-# Menu bars in .NET MAUI desktop apps
+# Display a menu bars in a .NET MAUI desktop app

 A .NET Multi-platform App UI (.NET MAUI) menu bar is a container that presents a set of menus in a horizontal row, at the top of a desktop app.